 - You are pregnant and have hyperthyroidism.
-(Anti-thyroid medicine is considered the first-line treatment for pregnant women.)
+(Anti-thyroid medication is considered the first-line treatment for pregnant women.)

-Surgery is a permanent cure for hyperthyroidism in 90% of cases.
+Surgery is a permanent cure for hyperthyroidism in all most all cases.
 But, surgery may result in

 , a condition that requires ongoing medical treatment and medicine.
 Uncommon complications include:

 - Hoarseness from vocal cord paralysis

 If you are considering surgery, be sure to choose an experienced surgeon.

 is the surgical removal of all or part of the thyroid gland.
 This gland is in the neck.
 It produces hormones that regulate metabolism.
 The surgery may be a:

 - Total or near-total thyroidectomy—all of the thyroid is removed